reshama/git-intro-workshop5-pyladies/git_7_branches.md

-# Working with Branches
+# Branches

----
-## Branches
-Branching means you diverge from the main line of development and continue to do work without changing the main line
+* Branching means you diverge from the main line of development and continue to do work without changing the main line

 ### Why use branches?
  * independent line of development